pontarolli/pnpr/README.md

-# Plug-and-Produce Architecture (pnpr)
+# Plug-and-Produce Architecture (PnPr)

-Description of the steps of each process of PNPR architecture.
+Description of the steps of each process of PnPr architecture.

 ## A. Plug Process
 ## 1. Model